benjamincharity/angular-json-calendar/README.md

   - The number of days that should be created.
 - `@return {Array} days`

-Pad the beginning of a week.
+Pad the beginning of a week with any missing days.

 If the calendar's nesting depth is set to week or month and the start date is not at the beginning of the week, you can backfill that week's missing days.